hardpath/ordo/docs/packages.md

 ## Packages

-1. **Microsoft.Extensions.Configuration.Json**
+**Microsoft.Extensions.Configuration.Json**
-   - Provides support for loading configuration settings from `config.json`.
+Provides support for loading configuration settings from `config.json`.

-2. **Microsoft.Extensions.Configuration.Binder**
+**Microsoft.Graph**
-   - Allows binding configuration sections to strongly-typed objects.
+Provides the SDK to interact with Microsoft Graph API.

-3. **Microsoft.Graph**
+**Microsoft.Identity.Client**
-   - Provides the SDK to interact with Microsoft Graph API.
+ Handles authentication to Microsoft Graph using Azure Active Directory.

-4. **Microsoft.Identity.Client**
+**Microsoft.Extensions.Configuration.Binder**
-   - Handles authentication to Microsoft Graph using Azure Active Directory.
+Provides methods for binding configuration sections to strongly-typed objects.

 ## Notes
 - Use the NuGet Package Manager in Visual Studio to install these packages.